yingshaoxo/University_Notes/electrical-engineering/ac/ac-circuit.md

   In Capacitor, `R` is $$\frac{1}{wC}$$

-* And of course, they becomes different in AC circuit with complex number(复数).
+* And of course, they becomes different in AC circuit with complex number(复数)

   $$R$$ becomes $$R$$

   $$wL$$ becomes $$jwL$$

   $$\frac{1}{wc}$$ becomes $$-j \cdot \frac{1}{wc}$$

 * Don't ask me how these things comes from, it's too complex to me to answer.
 Just remember it.